Stipule: According to shape, size and position

 Stipules can be considered free lateral, adnate, interpetiolar, intrapetiolar, ochreate, foliaceous, bud scales, tendrillar or spiny.

 A stipule can be fused to the stem, or to the other stipule from the same node.

 A stipule is "adnate" if it's fused together on part of the petiole length, but the anterior is still free.

 A stipule is "interpetiolar" if it is located in between the petioles, as opposed to being attached to the petioles, and generally one stipule from each leaf is fused together, so it appears that there's just one stipule between each leaf.

-A stipule is "intrapetiolar" if it is located in the angle that's between a stem and a petiole.
+A stipule is "intrapetiolar" if it is located in the angle that is between a stem and a petiole.
 In this case, the two stipules generally form together and appear to be one stipule.

 A stipule is "ochreate" if a single stipule appears to be a solid tube that goes all the way around the stem.

 A stipule is "foliaceous" if it is leaf-like.
 These are generally used to photosynthesize.

 A stipule is considered a "bud scale" if it is hard or scaly and protects leaf buds as they form.
 These generally fall off as soon as the leaf unfolds.

 A stipule is considered "tendrillar" if they are long thin tendrils, and are generally used by climbing plants.

 A stipule is considered "spiny" if they are long and pointy.
 These are generally used to deter animals.

-A stipule is considered to be "abaxial", "counter" or "leaf opposed" if it's located on the opposite side to where the leaf meets the stem.
+A stipule is considered to be "abaxial", "counter" or "leaf opposed" if it is located on the opposite side to where the leaf meets the stem.